paulgibbs/BP-Labs/readme.txt

 == Description ==

-BP Labs contains three unofficial BuddyPress experiments; *@mentions autosuggest*, *Quick Admin*, and *Activity Stream Spam*.
+BP Labs contains three unofficial BuddyPress experiments; *@mentions autosuggest* and *Quick Admin*.
 All experiments are in beta, and come with no guarantees.

 *@mentions autosuggest* requires the Activity Stream component, and extends its @messaging feature to help you find the short name of a user.
 It is integrated into comments, the "What's New" activity status box, Private Messaging (body) and bbPress forums.
 To trigger the autosuggest, type an `@` followed by at least one other letter.
 For example, to mention to Paul Gibbs, you could type `@Paul G`, and it will show a list of users who match.
 You can then select one of these users, and their short name will be added to the text area (even if Paul's short name is `paulgibbs`).